ALPHAINVESTO

 Maker/Taker Fee

 Exchange fee structure where makers (limit orders adding liquidity) pay lower fees than takers (market orders removing liquidity).
-Lower fees improve signal trading profitability over time.
+Lower fees improve research-informed trading profitability over time.

 Portfolio Rebalancing